AJ1904/llmsoundware/README.md

 ## Overview

-LLMSoundWare is a Streamlit web application that takes an audio file as input, transcribes it using LLMware models, and performs various analyses on the transcription.
+LLMSoundWare is a LLMWare + Streamlit web application that takes an audio file as input, transcribes it using LLMware models, and performs various analyses on the transcription.
 The app provides insights into sentiment, named entities, topics, categories, intents, emotions, and summaries extracted from the audio content.
 Additionally, it features an interactive chatbot powered by the Dragon model from LLMware, allowing users to ask questions about the audio and its analysis.

 ## Features